yesyinka/blog_source/pelican/content/99-scala-problems-04-length.markdown

 ## Initial thoughts
 This should be straightforward both with object-oriented and functional techniques.
 There are no special cases except that of an empty list.
 There is an interesting solution that mixes functional and object-oriented techniques, which is known as folding, and I'll discuss it in detail.

-As already said for the problem 02, this function may help solving that problem in a pure functional way, so we'll talk about this too.
+As already said for [problem 02](/blog/2015/04/02/99-scala-problems-02-find-last-nth/), this function may help solving that problem in a pure recursive way, so we'll talk about this too.

 ## The procedural solution